How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.
 Infants born to mothers who have been taking hydromorphone for long periods of time or who are physically dependent on hydromorphone will also be physically dependent on the medication and may experience breathing difficulties as well as withdrawal symptoms.

 Breast-feeding: Hydromorphone passes into breast milk.
-If you are a breast-feeding mother and are using hydromorphone, it may affect your baby.
+If you are breast-feeding and are using hydromorphone, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 What other drugs could interact with this medication?